shawnlimjunhe/shawnlimjunhe/README.md

 - 👋 Hi, I’m @shawnlimjunhe
-- 👀 I’m interested in SWE, blockchain, and solving challenging problems
+- 👀 I’m interested in SWE, AI, blockchain, and solving challenging problems
-- 🌱 I’m currently learning microservices, docker and kubernetes
+- 🌱 I’m currently learning more about ChatGPT

 <!---
 shawnlimjunhe/shawnlimjunhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.